 Contaminants in the gas lines may cause improper operation of the gas control valve that may result in fire or explosion.
 Before attaching the gas line be sure that all gas pipe is clean on the inside.
-To trap any dirt or foreign material in the gas supply line, a sediment trap must be incorporated in the piping.
-The sediment trap must be readily accessible.
+To trap any dirt or foreign material in the gas supply line, a drip leg (sometimes called a sediment trap) must be incorporated in the piping.
+The drip leg must be readily accessible.
 Install in accordance with the "Gas Piping" section.
 Refer to the current edition of the National Fuel Gas Code (ANSI Z223.1/NFPA 54).